County Rd. 327

 National Register 8/31/2011, 5PE.3162

 The Pueblo Christopher Columbus Monument is eligible to National Register of Historic Places in the area of Ethnic Heritage from 1905-61 at the local level of significance.
 This period of significance begins with the unveiling and commemoration of the monument and ends in 1961 to comply with National Register guidelines.
 It is a commemorative property that primarily derives its significance from the symbolic value of Christopher Columbus to the Italian-American heritage movement, and as it has become an integral part of that community’s tradition of celebrating Columbus Day.
 This monument was the first in Colorado to commemorate Christopher Columbus and has been a continual focal point for annual Columbus Day celebrations by the local Italian-American community.
 In 1907, two years after the Pueblo Christopher Columbus Monument’s dedication, Colorado became the first state to make Columbus Day a statutory holiday.
-Full nomination (PDF, 5 MB)
+(1994 photograph.)
+More information (PDF, 5 MB)

 Church of the Ascension (Ascension Episcopal Church)